catswords-social/policy/site_terms_EN.md

 Personal information may be retained for up to 5 years according to related laws:

-1. Enforcement Decree Of The Act On The Consumer Protection In Electronic Commerce/Records related to marks and advertisements: 6 months
+1. Records related to marks and advertisements: 6 months (Enforcement Decree Of The Act On The Consumer Protection In Electronic Commerce)
-2. Enforcement Decree Of The Act On The Consumer Protection In Electronic Commerce/Records related to cancellation of contracts or subscriptions, etc.: 5 years
+2. Records related to cancellation of contracts or subscriptions, etc.: 5 years (Enforcement Decree Of The Act On The Consumer Protection In Electronic Commerce)
-3. Enforcement Decree Of The Act On The Consumer Protection In Electronic Commerce/Records related to payment for and supply of goods, etc.: 5 years
+3. Records related to payment for and supply of goods, etc.: 5 years (Enforcement Decree Of The Act On The Consumer Protection In Electronic Commerce)
-4. Enforcement Decree Of The Act On The Consumer Protection In Electronic Commerce/Records related to resolution of consumer complaints or disputes: 3 years
+4. Records related to resolution of consumer complaints or disputes: 3 years (Enforcement Decree Of The Act On The Consumer Protection In Electronic Commerce)
-5. Act On Promotion Of Information And Communications Network Utilization And Information Protection/Records related of identity verification: 6 months
+5. Records related of identity verification: 6 months (Act On Promotion Of Information And Communications Network Utilization And Information Protection)

 Catswords Colosseum does not sell data to third parties.
 Transfer of personal information to a third party is only allowed in the following cases: